rclone/rclone/README.md

 - Locate this folder: C:\Program Files (x86)\WinFsp\inc\fuse - inside you will find the missing files.
 - Copy all files to the directory that they are missing from.
 For me that was: C:\Users\BigSchlong\go\pkg\mod\github.com\winfsp\cgofuse@v1.5.1-0.20220421173602-ce7e5a65cac7\fuse
 - Try to build it again

+**Building it yourself (Mac/Linux)**

+I don't have the means to compile a release for Mac or Linux, so you will have to build it yourself.
+- Download the project files
+- Install Golang
+- Run a terminal in the root directory of the project files
+- use 'go build -tags cmount' to build the project
+- If anything fails, Check the official rclone Channels for Help.